4grabs/Isaac-Modding-Tutorial/Chapter 2 - Setting up a Mod.md

 ## Step 1 - Close the Game

-Make sure the game is completely closed, otherwise the changes you make to the game's internal settings will be reverted upon launching the game.
+Make sure the game is completely closed, otherwise, the changes you make to the game's internal settings will be reverted upon launching the game.

 ## Step 2 - Open options.ini

 The `options.ini` stores the game's settings.

-In order to find it, open file explorer and navigate to `C:\Users\%username%\Documents\My Games`.
+To find it, open file explorer and navigate to `C:\Users\%username%\Documents\My Games`.
 Then, open the `Binding of Isaac Repentance` folder.
 Inside, look for the file named `options.ini`.

 ## Step 3 - Enable Debug Console